-South Indian River Water Control District (SIRWCD or the District) is positioned as a strategic entity in the planning and management of water resources for Northern Palm Beach County.
-Figure 1 shows SIRWCD's location in relation to naturally sensitive conservation areas.
-Approximately 12,500 acres of SIRWCD ultimately discharges to the Northwest and Southwest Forks of the Loxahatchee River, which allows SIRWCD to be a major stakeholder to the region.
+South Indian River Water Control District (the District or SIRWCD) is positioned as a strategic entity in the planning and management of water resources for Northern Palm Beach County.
+Figure 1 shows the District's location in relation to naturally sensitive conservation areas.
+Approximately 12,500 acres of the District ultimately discharge to the Northwest and Southwest Forks of the Loxahatchee River, which allows the District to be a major stakeholder to the region.
 The District and its landowners share in the continued responsibility of being good stewards in maintaining compatibility with these natural systems.
-SIRWCD continues serving its landowners with drainage improvements, ongoing operation and maintenance, as well as implementing capital improvement projects and landowner-initiated improvements, that not only improve the quality of life in SIRWCD but reduce impacts to the surrounding natural systems.
-Additionally, SIRWCD was successful in securing a grant this past year to assist with funding capital improvement projects.
+The District continues serving its landowners with drainage improvements, ongoing operation and maintenance, as well as implementing capital improvement projects and landowner-initiated improvements, that not only improve the quality of life in the District but reduce impacts to the surrounding natural systems.

 Figure 1.
-District Location
+SIRWCD Location

 With approximately 90% of the District developed, operation and maintenance activities are the main focus.
 The District continues activities involving site specific drainage improvements that impact landowners, canal and culvert maintenance, and replacement or renewal of facilities that affect the works of the District.
-The District also continues to operate and maintain roadways and a park, as well as plan new capital and landowner-initiated improvements.
-The staff investigates whether improvements should be made to other existing infrastructure, such as canals, bridges, or drainage structures, and throughout the year, landowner initiated roadway improvement petitions for the application of Palm Beach County Standard Asphalt were received and reviewed by District staff.
+The District also continues to operate and maintain roadways and a park, as well as, planned new capital and landowner-initiated improvements.
+The staff investigates whether improvements should be made to other existing infrastructure, such as canals, bridges, or drainage structures, and throughout the year, landowner-initiated roadway improvement petitions for the application of Palm Beach County Standard Asphalt were received and reviewed by the District staff.